I was there opening morning, because you never know what you might need ("Need" in quotations of course). Like maybe this Euphorbia acrurensis,

 So what did I buy?
 Well for a person who didn't really plan on buying anything, I went a little crazy.

-This spotty (prolific pupper) Bromeliad came without a name.
+This spotty (prolific pupper) Bromeliad came without a name (I've since learned it is Vriesea ospinae)

 Had to have a couple "Moses in a Boat"